 The Problem -

-An orifice or a
+An orifice at the

 Regulator/Flowmeters (Photo Below Left) outlet pressures range from 25 to 80